- FCRA Claims against Resellers

 Why These Videos Are Helpful

 Do you want to take on more complex FCRA claims, including class action claims?
 Do you want to learn what types of FCRA claims are appropriate for class actions?
 Are you interested in understanding the nexus between mortgage, bankruptcy, and FCRA claims?
-Are you curious about how to litigate claims against resellers? do you want to learn effective strategies for taking depositions in FCRA cases?
+Are you curious about how to litigate claims against resellers?
+Do you want to learn effective strategies for taking depositions in FCRA cases?
+Do you want to know how to respond to an accuracy defense from the CRAs?
 This webinar series is geared to intermediate and advanced practitioners who already have a solid understanding of the FCRA.

 What You Will Learn